b-lukaszuk/cl_luzne/quicklisp/README.md

 # Quicklisp

-Luzne notatki, nie polecane nikomu.
+Luzne notatki, nie polecane do uzycia nikomu.

-Some notes, not recommended to anyone.
+Some notes, not recommended for use to anyone.